CeON/dataverse/doc/sphinx-guides/source/installation/installation-main.rst

 Dataset Cannot Be Published
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Check to make sure you used a fully qualified domain name when installing Dataverse.
-You can change the ``Fqdn`` File setting after the fact per the :doc:`config` section.
+You can change the ``SiteUrl`` File setting after the fact per the :doc:`config` section.

 Problems Sending Email
 ^^^^^^^^^^^^^^^^^^^^^^